 “Now!”
 Henry declared.
 And so it was that Rick and Henry sat down at a table in old Gardena.
 I didn’t join the ego war, because Rick secretly urged me to let him handle the challenge, offering me 25 percent of his heads-up action, which I accepted.

 After a mammoth back and forth (and forth and forth) struggle that took nearly half an hour, Rick sent Henry broke and blazing across the poker floor toward the exit.
-Henry never looked back, striding with such brisk fury that I felt the wind when he passed me.
+Henry never looked back, striding with such brisk energy that I felt the wind when he passed me.

 Anyway, here’s the deal: If you don’t understand the major concepts that govern the poker universe, you’ll struggle to make money.
 I teach hundreds of concepts.
 They’re all important, but some are hard to see at first.
 I call these “poker’s hidden concepts.”